[ Printer Friendly Version ] [ Report Abuse ]

 “Fine, then tell me what she is exactly saying.”
-I put my hand on the newspaper, holding it down and forcing her to stare at me in the eye.
-She glares at me, not saying a word, but I don’t let her shift her focus- not when I finally get her look at me directly, not when the awkwardness between us seems like it’s at a stand still.
+I place my hand on top of required reading, blocking it from her view and forcing her to look me in the eye.
+She glares at me, not uttering a word, but I don’t let her shift her focus- not when I finally get her to look at me directly, not when the awkwardness between us seems like it’s at a stand still.

-At that moment, the bell chooses to ring and she takes the moment to slip away.
+At that moment, the bell chooses to ring and she uses the moment to slip away.

-“I think Rose is signaling to you,” Scorpius whispers once we sit down in our seats in Charms.
-I glance over my shoulder to see what he is talking about and see that he is right.
-My brown-haired, brown-eyed cousin seems to be staring me down in a ‘we need to talk’ look.
-And knowing Rose, if I don’t go now, I’ll get hell for it later.
-I guess I should have known Rose would be here before everyone else; she has a knack of being early.
+"I think Rose is signaling to you," Scorpius whispers to me as we sit down in our seats in Charms.
+I glance over my shoulder to see that he's right.
+My redhaired, brown-eyes cousin is staring me down with a displeased expression, clearly conveying that she wants to talk to me about something.
+Knowing Rose, if I don't go now, I'll get hell for it later.
+I should have known Rose would be here before everyone else; she has a knack of being early... for everything.

 I slip out of my seat and make my way to her.
-The seat next to her is empty, so I sit down.
-I turn towards her.
-She has a calculating look on her face, not one I like.
+The seat next to her is vacant, so I situate myself with my body angled toward her.
+She has a calculating look on her face, not one I am fond of.

 “So, what’s up Rosie?”
 The calculating face vanishes and a smile graces her face.
-The smile isn’t a true, genuine one, though.
-It’s a tightlipped, forced one.
-It makes me miss the one she used to always put on when she was a little kid.
+The smile isn’t a true, genuine one, though; no, it’s a tightlipped, forced one.
+It makes me miss the one she used to always have on when she was a little kid.
 Those days seem so long ago now.

 “Nothing much.”
-Rose doesn’t look me in face.
-Instead, her eyes roam over her blank parchment.
-This is her way of getting ready to argue, or to question, or negotiate or whatever.
-Anything that isn’t positive that is for sure.
+She doesn’t look me in face; instead, her eyes roam over her blank parchment.
+This is her way of getting ready to argue, to negotiate with someone till they agree to have it her way.
+Today that someone looks to be me.

-A silence drops between the two of us and we both stare straight ahead.
-We used to be much closer.
-I mean, we’re still close but it’s a bit more different now.
-Who we were and who we are now aren’t the same, but we still manage to accept each other the way we are.
+A silence drops between the two of us and we both stare straight ahead, letting our eyes linger on the dark wood of the desks in front of us rather than each other.
+We used to be much closer, molding mud cakes together on the rain-stained grass during our childhood.
+It’s different now.
+We’re close without spending time in each other’s separate worlds.
+Who we were and who we are now aren’t the same; but we still manage to accept each other the way we are.
 That’s how it is between family.

 The words ring in the air and all I can do is hear them.

-Somewhere in my head, I knew this was coming.
-Rose… well, she has never been and still isn’t fond of Aaliyah which is a nice way of saying ‘she hates her.’
-I remember her scowling at her when no one was looking in third year and going on about how she probably cheated on her OWLs in the summer.
-The funny thing is: no one really knows where the hatred came from or why.
-I’m not sure if Rose even knows the real reason.
+Somewhere in the back of my mind, I knew this was coming.
+Rose... well, she had never been and still isn't fond of Aaliyah, a nice way of saying she hates her really.
+I remember her scowling at her in between classes in third year, not even trying to hide it, and grumbling about how she probably cheated on her OWLs over the summer.
+The funny thing is that no one really knows where the hatred stemmed from.
+I have a feeling that even Rose can't pinpoint the reason behind it all.

-Yet, the thing that bothers me isn’t that she dislikes Aaliyah but… the hurt that crossed her face a minute ago… because she’s Rose.
-Hurting her has never been one of my favorite hobbies even though she sometimes deserves it.
+Yet, the thing that bothers me isn’t that she dislikes Aaliyah, but the hurt that crossed her face a minute ago… because she’s Rose.
+Hurting Rose has always felt like hurting myself, as if her pain bounces back on me.

 “What is that supposed to mean?”
-She snaps, sounding sort of snooty and bitchy.
+She snaps, sounding sort of snooty and even a slightly bitchy.
 She is always good at that.
 Being bitchy that is.

 “That means that I don’t really care if you don’t ‘approve’ of her.”
-I sigh, knowing Rose this is going to turn into an argument and red-heads sure know how to argue… a lot.
-I would know.
-I have them for cousins and a sister.
+I sigh.
+Knowing Rose, this is going to turn into a quarrel and arguing with family, especially the redhaired members, always ends up being taxing.

 “Are you saying that if she is the person I hate the most, you would still date her?”
-Her eyes narrow slightly in annoyance and anger.
+Her eyes narrow to a small degree in annoyance and anger.

 “No, Rose.
 I’m saying that you can’t pick who I date and nor do I have to ask you if I can date someone beforehand.”

 “Well… I don’t like her.”
-Her comeback is so lame that I feel disappointed in her.
+Her comeback is so weak that I feel disappointed in her.